turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 #### Right Side First

-In English we read right-to-left, so it's natural to read code right to left.
+In English we read left-to-right, so it's natural to read code left to right.
 But when evaluating an assignment using the single equals (`=`), Ruby actually evaluates the *right side first*.
 Take the following example:

 {% irb %}
 $ b = 10 + 5